CDOT-CV/Work_Zone/README.md

 A system was created in google cloud platform to automatically translate iCone data to WZDx message.
 This system consists of two pubsub topics and a cloud function.
 A cloud scheduler automatically sends a message to a pubsub topic which triggers the cloud function.
 The cloud function retrieves iCone data from an ftp server (ftp://iconetraffic.com:42663) and translates to WZDx message.
 It validates the WZDx message with json schema and publishes the message to a pubsub topic.

 ![alt text](translator/GCP_cloud_function/iCone%20Translator%20block%20diagram.png)

+### Message Combination Logic:

+The combined WZDx script file combines each set of duplicated messages from iCone and COtrip to a single improved WZDx message.It begins with COtrip message and adds data from iCone and publishes a combined WZDx message as an output.

 ### Documentation